 Commercial business owners know the importance of carrying insurance to cover their investments.
 Things can go wrong in an instant, leaving the entire company in a bind.
 How will you pay the bills?
 How will the employees get their paychecks?
 All this can come crashing down with one small accident.
 Commercial insurance is the safety net that keeps businesses afloat in times of turmoil and natural disaster.
 When a commercial insurance company acts in bad faith and refuses to pay, it can be devastating to a business.
-If you find yourself in this situation, talk to one of our San Diego commercial insurance attorneys.
+If you find yourself in this situation, talk to one of our San Diego insurance bad faith attorneys.

 Business insurance policies cover everything from floods to damaged inventory.
 They ensure California businesses keep their investments safe.
 Insurance policies require a purchase in good faith, with the business owner paying money directly to the insurance company with the promise that if something ever occurs in the business, the policy will be there to pick up the pieces.
 When the insurance company denies such a claim, at best the entire business is put on hold, at worst, it can mean the end of a business.